zammad/zammad-org/src/en/documentation/use/guides/overviews.md

 ### Open a Ticket

-Open a ticket by simply clicking on the line.
-This opens the ticket as a tab in the left navigation bar and shows you the ticket detail view.
-If this ticket is already present in your navigation bar, it activates this tab instead of opening a duplicate tab.
+Open a ticket by simply clicking on the row.
+This opens the ticket as a tab in your taskbar and shows you the ticket detail view.
+If this ticket is already present in your taskbar, it activates this tab instead of opening a duplicate tab.

 If an overview contains more than one ticket and you open one of the tickets, you can find arrows in the ticket detail view header to switch to the next/previous ticket of this overview.

 ### Bulk Actions

-Perform bulk actions by selecting multiple tickets and either use the drop-down fields or drag them with the mouse to invoke the bulk action overlay.
+Perform bulk actions by selecting multiple tickets and either use the bulk action flyout or drag them with the mouse to invoke the bulk action overlay.
 You can find more information about that in the [Bulk Actions](../advanced-features#bulk-actions) section in the advanced features page.

 ### Reorder Overviews

 If the order of the overviews doesn't reflect your working process or you just like to have a different order, you can re-arrange them for your account.
-Use the `reorder items` button at the very top of the second level navigation bar, which opens your [profile settings](/en/documentation/use/user-profile#overviews) where you can define a custom order for your overviews.
+Use the `reorder items` button at the very top of the second level navigation, which opens your [profile settings](/en/documentation/use/user-profile#overviews) where you can define a custom order for your overviews.
 To change the order, simply drag & drop them by clicking the handles on the left side.

 If your admin changes the order, your custom order is preserved.
 You can switch back to your admin's order by clicking the `Reset Overview Order` button.